nsidc/Antarctica_Today/doc/operation.md

 ## 3. Generate the database

 This software manages a database covering the full climatology in the form of a pickle file.

-> TODO: ?is this as simple as:
+> TODO: This this as simple as:
 >
 > ```
+> PYTHONPATH=.
-> PYTHONPATH=. python antarctica_today/main.py preprocess
+> python antarctica_today/main.py preprocess
 > ```
+>
+> 🛠️ _TODO_
+>
+> - [ ] Convert from storage via picklefiles to NetCDF.
+See issue https://github.com/nsidc/Antarctica_Today/issues/19

 ### Initializing